Citte00/pacs_project/README.md

 1. Mesh-related:
     - `polyplot.py`: Requires a `.poly` file from which it plots a mesh.
 Accepts `--degrees` for _hp-adaptively_ refined meshes.
+    - `estimatesplot.py`: Requires a `.poly` file from which it plots a mesh, with the relative error estimator distribution.
 2. Solution-related:
     - `solplot.py`: Requires a `.sol` file from which it plots a solution.
 3. Error trends: